-Here, in this exercise, we shall discuss concepts related to slope of a line and angle between two lines.
+Here, in this exercise, we shall discuss concepts related to the slope of a line and the angle between two lines.
 Students who aim to secure good marks in the board exams are advised to refer to RD Sharma Class 11 Maths Solutions.
-The solutions are designed by our expert faculty team, in a step by step manner, to help students understand the concepts clearly.
-Students are advised to practice regularly to come out with flying colours in their board examination.
-The pdf of RD Sharma Solutions are provided in the links given below, which can be downloaded easily and can be used for future reference as well.
+The solutions are designed by our expert faculty team in a step-by-step manner to help students understand the concepts clearly.
+Students are advised to practise regularly to come out with flying colours in their board examination.
+The PDF of RD Sharma Solutions is provided in the links given below, which can be downloaded easily and can be used for future reference as well.

 Also, access other exercises of RD Sharma Solutions for Class 11 Maths Chapter 23 – The Straight Lines